rails/rails/guides/source/asset_pipeline.md

 or in web browsers) to keep their own copy of the content.
 When the content is updated, the fingerprint will change.
 This will cause the remote clients to request a new copy of the content.
 This is generally known as cache busting.

-Fingerprinting is enabled by default for both the development and production environments.
-When you reference an asset in your application, Rails uses the manifest to find the correct fingerprinted filename to include in the HTML output.

 #### Digested Assets in Views